rizfol/Wallpapers/README.md

 # Wallpapers
-Turns your timetable into little wallpapers for each day
+A fully local app that turns your timetable into little wallpapers for each day
 <br>
 # Instructions
 <p>Click on releases on the side to download the Setup.exe</p>
-<p>Download your timetable in pdf format and select it in the app</p>
+<p>Download your timetable in pdf format and select it in the app (You can preserve the color of the timetable if you download the pdf through Firefox)</p>
 <p>Enter the width in height of your phone screen dimensions in pixels</p>
 <p>Make sure your pdf doesn't have the same name as any important pngs as it'll overwrite it</p>
 <p>Click gimme wallpaper and a folder of the processed images should pop up</p>